zcvele/OfficeDocs-SkypeForBusiness/Teams/integrating-business-email.md

 **What is a custom business domain?**

-- A custom businss domain is a unique web address for your business presence on the internet, for example, contoso.com.
+- A custom business domain is a unique web address for your business presence on the internet, for example, contoso.com.